 Want to join?
-Click here for a printable : HAM Team Application
+Click here for a printable : EMERGENCY Communications Team Application

-Lincoln County HAM Team (Amateur Radio Team) is newest addition of Lincoln County EMA Department.
+Lincoln County Emergency Communications Team (Amateur/GMRS Radio Team) is newest addition of Lincoln County EMA Department.

 Amateur Radio, commonly referred to as ham radio, has been used for communication since the late 19th century.
 Practices used today were developed in the early 20th century.
 Amateur radio has been used for a variety of purposes: wireless telegraph, science, engineering, social services, STEM, and education.